AdobeDocs/campaign-web.en/help/v8/campaigns/manage-campaigns.md

 ![Campaign list](assets/campaign-list.png)

-Each campaign in the list displays information about its current status, creation date, the last time it was modified, etc.
+By default, each campaign in the list displays information about its current status, creation date, the last time it was modified, etc.

 You can customize the displayed columns by clicking the **Configure column for a custom layout** icon located in the upper-right corner of the list.
 This allows you to add additional information to the list.
 In addition, a search bar and filters are available to facilitate easy searching within the list.
-[Learn more](../get-started/user-interface.md#list-screens)
+[Learn more](../get-started/user-interface.md#list-screens).

 For example, you can filter on your campaign schedule.
 Open the filter panel and use the **Start - End Date** section: